mjggibson4/Practical1/readme.md

 ### Run the Model

 Select the "Model" menu and "Click" Run.
-A within the canvas of the GUI window, the agents will be observed moving around the domain.
+Within a figure window, the agents will be observed moving around the domain.

 ![alt text](https://github.com/mjggibson4/Practical1/blob/master/RunGIF.gif "Example Run")